PyBioProx/PyBioProx.github.io/index.md

 colcalistion, we have included two images from CBS dataset 2 with ground-truth colocalisation values of 0 and 90 %.
 Below is a follow-along tutorial using these images.

-1. Open up the PyBioProx GUI by following steps 3, 4 and 6 [here](#installing-the-gui).
+1. Open up the PyBioProx GUI by navigating to the PyBioProx folder and launching the GUI (as described[here](#installing-the-gui)).

 2. Select the input folder containing the CBS .tif images